DoSomething/darwin/README.md

 A teammate must review your PR and give a +1 as approval before we can merge our changes.
 The main branch is [protected](https://help.github.com/articles/about-required-reviews-for-pull-requests/), it must be reviewed before a merge.
 The reason we review code is not to catch bugs, we want to improve the quality of code that we ship.
 We want our code to be maintanable, easily understood, and [stylish](https://github.com/DoSomething/code-style).
 When possible, we use StyleCI to enforce coding style and conventions.
 StyleCI gets called for each PR and update.

 __Making a pull request__
-- If your code is not ready for review, or is a prototype that won't be merged, don't create a pull request.
+- If your code is not ready for review, or is a prototype that won't be merged, don't create a pull request
-- When you create a pull request, fill out the pull request template.
+- When you create a pull request, fill out the pull request template
 - Highlight any areas you would particularly like review on

 __Giving feedback on a pull request__
 - Ask questions, don't make demands
-- Be mindful about how comments come off "did you think about" is better than "why didn't you just.."
+- Be mindful about how comments come off: "Did you think about" is better than "Why didn't you just..."
 - Compliment!
 If you see something you like, let them know
 - If you see multiple examples of the same thing (spelling, caps) don't comment every time, rather make one comment saying you noticed it throughout
-- Give context for your comments, why should X be refactored?
-Without context, comments may seem arbitrary.
+- Give context for your comments: "What are the benefits of refactoring X?"
+Without context, comments may seem arbitrary
 - If you see a code smell, point them to the [prescription](https://sourcemaking.com/refactoring/smells)

 __What should the reviewer look for?__